TACC-Cloud/tacc-cloud-docs/docs/resources/papers.rst

 **Papers & Projects**
 =====================

-Users of our services are encouraged to cite Tapis (Agave), Abaco and Chameleon in publications that result from using TACC Clooud resources.
+Users of our services are encouraged to cite Tapis (Agave), Abaco and Chameleon in publications that result from using TACC Cloud resources.
 Please use the following reference(s):

 Abaco
 -----